Nakajima quiver varieties in dimension four: Abstract

 \section{Abstract}

-In this paper we classify all four-dimensional Nakajima quiver varieties via a combinatorial approach.
-For each quiver variety, we describe the symplectic leaves and minimal degenerations between them.
-Using the resulting Hasse diagrams and secondary hyperplane arrangements, we fully classify the quiver varieties up to isomorphism, a step in the problem of classifying all four-dimensional conical symplectic singularities.
+This paper classifies all 4d Nakajima quiver varieties through a combinatorial approach.
+For each such variety, we describe the symplectic leaves and minimal degenerations between them.
+Using the resulting Hasse diagrams and secondary hyperplane arrangements, we fully classify the quiver varieties up to isomorphism, a step in the problem of classifying all 4d conical symplectic singularities and the \((2,2)\) case of quiver varieties.
 As an application, we answer in the negative a question posed by Bellamy, Craw, Rayan, Schedler, and Weiss regarding whether the \(G_4\) quotient singularity (or its projective crepant resolutions) can be realised as a quiver variety.